Department of Agricultural and Biosystems Engineering

 Taking courses in accounting, economics, marketing, management, business law, sales, and finance develops a strong business background.
 Personal career objectives may be pursued through specialization in areas such as agribusiness and production agriculture.
 Students are encouraged to minor in agribusiness, business administration, communication, or another agricultural discipline.

 Agricultural Systems Management graduates are often self-employed as owners/operators of commercial farms, ranches, and businesses.
 Others are employed in positions that provide the link between the consumer and people in fields such as research design, engineering, or manufacturing.
 They are often also employed as crop consultants or production specialists.
 Employers include: 1) companies and agencies that provide inputs, products, and services for agricultural production; 2) companies or agencies in the business of handling, storing, processing, and distributing agricultural products/commodities and processed food or non-food products; and 3) companies and agencies that supply physical and business services to rural and urban communities.
 This degree is ideal for those interested in careers in technical sales or management of an agriculture-related business involved in production, processing, or manufacturing.
 The flexibility of the program allows students the opportunity to tailor the curriculum to complement their career goals.

-Students interested in the design, testing, manufacturing, and development aspects of products, processes, or systems for agricultural production, food, and value-added processing of commodities, or sustainable management of environmental resources should consider the Agricultural and Biosystems Engineering curriculum in the College of Engineering and Architecture.
+Students interested in the design, testing, manufacturing, and development aspects of products, processes, or systems for agricultural production, food, and value-added processing of commodities, or sustainable management of environmental resources should consider the Agricultural and Biosystems Engineering curriculum in the College of Engineering.

 Agricultural Systems Management Minor

-A minor in Agricultural Systems Management is available to students from other majors by working with department faculty to select 16 credits in Agricultural Systems Management.
-A minimum of eight credits must be taken at NDSU.
+A minor in Agricultural Systems Management is available to students from other majors by working with department faculty to select 16-21 credits in Agricultural Systems Management.
+A minimum of eight credits must be completed at NDSU.